Travel in the Spiritual Worlds

 This is the fascinating story of how what is mostly a Christian folk tradition of Satan, hell, and eternal punishment transformed the identity of Christ, the prince of peace and forgiveness into something almost unrecognizable.
 Christ, who said blessed are the peacemakers and the poor and counseled followers to "turn the other cheek" to insult and to "love their enemies", became a God of war, vengeance, and retribution with many followers who wished to be like him.
 Here we see the figure mentioned in Rev 6:2 who rides a white horse, carries a bow, and comes to conquer, and the figure again on a white horse who in righteousness "judges and make war" (Rev 19:11) interpreted as Christ.
 Here Christ returns as a warrior and conquering hero to destroy the wicked and save the righteous.
 This figure of judgement and vengeance which is mentioned in only a few places in the Book of Revelation is identified as the "king of kings" and assumed to be Christ but seems to have little relation to the Christ who walked the earth.
 The earthly Christ unlike the returning Christ consistently preached against arrogance, violence, and war as he emphasized mercy and forgiveness.
 However these passages along with many references to war in the Hebrew Bible seem to have become the basis for an isolated and narrow Christian theology of war and struggle against evil.

 It is a true irony that religions of love and peace can be easily transformed into religions of hatred and war, and religions of morality can be converted into transgressive religions that find multiple justifications to violate and ignore their own moral laws and principles.
 The love of and hunger for war whether religious, tribal, economic, or racial is the Pandora's box of Western civilization, and the Manichean heresy in Christianity is the key that opens the box.
 Opening the box lets loose its many evils.
 This makes the waging of war either a sacred duty or an opportunity to demonstrate one's deep devotion to God in order to ensure one's salvation.
+The most toxic approach to war sees every war as an opportunity to bring about the "end of time", the mass rapture of Christians, and the destruction of their enemies.

 We may ask the following very serious question.
 How do Christians who dislike Christ's teachings, find him weak and impotent in the face of evil, and disregard or flout his overall message concerning forgiveness, honesty, loving one's neighbor, and the value of serving the poor expect to be saved?
 The answer seems to be that believing in Christ's existence and acknowledging his power to save the wicked and imperfect is the basis for this expectation of salvation.
 Strong faith overcomes all obstacles to salvation in many interpretations of Luther's theology.
 This is true even if the sin or obstacle involves opposing, suppressing, or distorting the core teachings of Christ.